pauloelias/gatsby-tailwind-emotion-starter/README.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

 3. **`.babelrc`**: This configuration file allows us to fine-tune [Babel's configurtion settings](https://babeljs.io/docs/en/configuration).
-In this starter we are adding the [`babel-preset-gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/babel-preset-gatsby) present as well enablbig Tailwind CSS macros by enabling the [`macros` plugin](https://github.com/bradlc/babel-plugin-tailwind-components).
+In this starter we are adding the [`babel-preset-gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/babel-preset-gatsby) preset to allow us to customize Babel as needed.

 4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.